sonictk/maya_python_c_extension/docs/index.md

 automatically once it's loaded in Maya.
 The nice thing about the second approach is that if you want to expose your bindings from a Maya plugin, you can do so just by loading the plugin itself without having add the ``.pyd/.so`` file onto the ``PYTHONPATH``.
-It also sidesteps any dependency issues nicely (i.e. you know for sure that your Python function call will succeed without having to check if the required Maya plugin has yet been loaded.)
+However, this approach also comes with its own cons, which I will discuss during the implementation phase.

 ## Requirements ##